 As a job seeker, you get bombarded with dozens of job descriptions every day and eventually, it can get frustrating to understand which posting is really worth your time.
 They say, “You miss 100 percent of the shots you don’t take”, but what’s even better is to shoot at what counts.
 You should always be strategic when looking for employment, and the first step is to carefully consider the job descriptions you come across, to determine whether a job is worth applying for.

-Our Chemical Team’s Senior Consultant, Ayu Santika, has broken down the tips and tricks to read between the lines of a job description so you can focus on the main details and not miss out on any important information.
+Our Chemical Team’s consultant has broken down the tips and tricks to read between the lines of a job description so you can focus on the main details and not miss out on any important information.

 A job description (JD) is a document summarizing the essential duties, as well as qualifications and skills needed for a position, with the purpose of providing job applicants an overall understanding of the role in the company.
 The definition of a JD seems pretty straight forward, but understanding what the hiring manager is trying to convey through a JD is, in reality, quite a daunting task.